Implement row-level security in an on-premises Analysis Services tabular model

 You can see that the deployed model is in the Analysis Services instance.
 Select the respective model and then select OK.

 Power BI Desktop now displays all the available fields, to the right of the canvas in the Fields pane.

-In the Fields pane on the right, select the SalesAmount measure from the FactInternetSales table and the SalesTerritoryRegion dimension from the SalesTerritory table.
+In the Fields pane, select the SalesAmount measure from the FactInternetSales table and the SalesTerritoryRegion dimension from the SalesTerritory table.